A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Overview of the Frauchiger-Renner apparent paradox

 They formulate this in terms of a knowledge operator which formally keeps track of which agent knows which statement \cite{Nurgalieva2018}.
 We will also introduce said notation later.
-Assumption $D$ is implicitly used in FR when the statements $s_1$ and $s_2$ correspond to measurement outcomes, e.g. $s_1$ could be ``I am certain that $x =\xi$ at time $t$', $s_2$ could be ``$x'=\xi'$ at time $t'$''.
-Then if agent $\A$ also knowns ``If I am certain that $x =\xi$ at time $t$, then I am certain that $x'=\xi'$ at time $t'$'', they would use $D$ to conclude that agent $A$ is certain of the statement ``I know that $x' =\xi'$ at time $t'$''.
+Assumption $\textup{D}$ is implicitly used in FR when the statements $s_1$ and $s_2$ correspond to measurement outcomes, e.g. $s_1$ could be ``I am certain that $x =\xi$ at time $t$', $s_2$ could be ``I am certain that $x'=\xi'$ at time $t'$''.
+Then if agent $\A$ who knows $s_1$ also knows ``If I am certain that $x =\xi$ at time $t$, then I am certain that $x'=\xi'$ at time $t'$'', they would use $\textup{D}$ to conclude that agent $A$ is certain of the statement $s_2$, ``I know that $x' =\xi'$ at time $t'$''.

-As already mentioned, the assumptions $U$ and $D$ were implicitly assumed in FR.
-In~\cite{Nurgalieva2018}, a refined version of the claimed FR theorem is claimed which makes explicit these additional assumptions.
-It thus has the implication that the assumptions $Q$, $U$, $C$, $D$ and $S$ cannot be simultaneously satisfied in the protocol proposed by FR.
-We note that this result is proven by formalising these assumptions using the Kripke structure of epistemic modal logic (which is the branch of logic that refers to knowledge of agents) and we refer the reader to \cite{Nurgalieva2018} for the formal statement of this theorem in this mathematical language.
+In~\cite{Nurgalieva2018}, the FR argument is refined by making explicit the additional assumptions $\textup{U}$ and $\textup{D}$.
+Thus, they suggest the implication that the assumptions $\textup{Q}$, $\textup{U}$, $\textup{C}$, $\textup{D}$ and $\textup{S}$ cannot be simultaneously satisfied in the protocol proposed by FR.
+We note that this result is proven in \cite{Nurgalieva2018} by formalising these assumptions using the Kripke structure of epistemic modal logic (which is the branch of logic that refers to knowledge of agents) and we refer the reader to \cite{Nurgalieva2018} for the formal statement of this theorem in this mathematical language.
 We will not review the full modal logic framework here but will refer to aspects of it wherever necessary.

-At a broad level, the proof proceeds by considering the FR thought experiment where agents reason about each other's knowledge using assumptions $Q$, $U$, $C$ and $D$ and claims to show that such agents would always arrive at a violation of $S$, which as we have explained above can be interpreted as a paradox.
+At a broad level, the proof proceeds by considering the FR thought experiment where agents reason about each other's knowledge using assumptions $\textup{Q}$, $\textup{U}$, $\textup{C}$ and $\textup{D}$ and claims to show that such agents would always arrive at a violation of $\textup{S}$, which as we have explained above can be interpreted as a paradox.